 How Much Does Epoxy Flooring Cost?

 The per-square-foot costs of epoxy floors are very comparable to other flooring systems.
-In fact, they are often the same – or significantly lower – than the cost of alternate systems.
+In fact, they are often the same, or significantly lower than the cost of alternate systems.

-Additionally, thanks to a relatively quick installation process – especially when handled by experienced professionals – plant managers benefit from the shorter production shutdowns.
+Additionally, thanks to a relatively quick installation process, especially when handled by experienced professionals, plant managers benefit from the shorter production shutdowns.

-The initial investment of installing an epoxy floor can be more costly than other industrial flooring alternatives.
+However, the initial investment of installing an epoxy floor can be more costly than other industrial flooring alternatives.

-Consider the Benefits of Epoxy First
+The Benefits of Epoxy Flooring

-By choosing an epoxy floor coating, you will not bear the cost of replacing less durable flooring systems and you will eliminate most expensive maintenance procedures like waxing and steam cleaning.
+By choosing an epoxy floor coating, you will not bear the cost of replacing less durable flooring systems, and you will eliminate most expensive maintenance procedures like waxing and steam cleaning.

 The cost of an epoxy floor changes dramatically depending on a variety of factors.
 The most obvious factor being the size of the project.

 Just like any flooring project, larger areas are going to be more expensive.
-Installing epoxy floors is a very manual process, however the larger the project the more material costs come down.
+Installing epoxy floors is a very manual process, however, the larger the project the more material costs come down.